arturol76/phusion-baseimage/README.md

 ./keys-create.sh 192.168.2.96 phusion-baseimage-test art_keyfile mypassword "this is my key"
 ```

 The script will export the key pair (pub/private) to the local machine.
 The key pair can be then imported into [pageant](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) for authentication into the docker.
-Note that only the pub key is needed.

 ### Import existing key pair
 To import an existing key (and automatically add it to the docker's authorized_keys):